 Our ultimate goal in terms of education is that our targeted programming should be adopted within school curricula worldwide.

 It is explicitly for this reason that educational access to the BOW platform will always be at a single cost point.

 At no other times in man’s history have we been so well equipped to document and communicate our scientific observations, activities and findings.
-Blue Ocean will take you beneath the waves to explore this special environment, this extraordinary world.
+Blue Ocean Watch will take you beneath the waves to explore this special environment, this extraordinary world.
 Through the eyes of marine biologists, oceanographers, palaeontologists, and maritime biochemists, we will see this submarine world in a new way.
 Not alien, but familiar.
 Not hostile, but intrinsic to our survival.
 Historically, research scientists have mainly worked alone within their own agenda unable to benefit from a wider sharing of their results with other scientists – until now.
 Outreach beyond traditional closed channels of journals and conferences to the wider interested world.
-Blue Ocean’s goal is to research, produce and deliver engaging educational pathways from preschool to postgraduate studies that will be delivered free of charge to any educational institution.
+BOW’s goal is to research, produce and deliver engaging educational pathways from pre-school to postgraduate studies that will be delivered free of charge to any educational institution.

 If the next generation of children can learn to co-exist more gently with the planet that nurtures them, then inevitably our culture of environmental insensitivity will change.

 This process must start now, before it’s too late.